nabla-c0d3/iphone-dataprotection/README.txt

     ./redsn0w_mac_0.9.9b5/redsn0w.app/Contents/MacOS/redsn0w -i IOS5_IPSW_FOR_YOUR_DEVICE -r myramdisk.dmg -k kernelcache.release.n88.patched

+If the process fails with the "No identifying data fetched" error, make sure that the host computer is connected to the internet.
 After redsn0w is done, the ramdisk should boot in verbose mode.
 Once "OK" appears on the screen, the custom ramdisk has successfully started.
 The device is now accessible using ssh over usbmux.
 Use the following command to setup port redirections:

     #./tcprelay.sh